solidcoredata/dbc/README.md

 The developer can package the schema, schema migration, and queries and hand them to the operations team.
 If the developer is the "operations team", they can deploy it themselves or package it along with their application.

+## Query Testing

+A given query / view / condition can be analysized for the tables and columns it uses.
+An implicit schema interface can be derived for testing.
+Then smaller data vectors can be used for unit tests, and isolating the test data from other un-related schema changes.

 ## Implementation